-The FDI Policy is reviewed and updated on continuous basis and the halfyearly system of periodic consolidation has been introduced.
-Changes in sectoral policy/sectoral equity caps are notified from time to time through the annual Consolidated FDI Policy, formulated by the Department of Industrial Policy & Promotion (DIPP), Ministry of Commerce and Industry, Government of India.
+Changes in sectoral policy/sectoral equity caps are notified from time to time through the Consolidated FDI Policy, formulated by the Department of Industrial Policy & Promotion (DIPP) now known as the Department for Promotion of Industry and Internal Trade (DPIIT), Ministry of Commerce and Industry, Government of India.
+The DPIIT also makes policy pronouncements on FDI through Press Notes/Press Releases.

 FDI is freely permitted in almost all the sectors.
-Under the FDI Scheme, investments can be made by non-residents in the shares, convertible debentures/preference shares of an Indian company, through two routes - the automatic route and the government route.
-The pricing of shares, convertible debentures/preference shares should be decided/determined upfront at the time of issue of the instruments.
+Under the FDI Policy, investments can be made by non-residents in the shares, convertible debentures/preference shares of an Indian company, through two routes - the automatic route and the government route.
 A schematic representation of various types of foreign investment permitted in India is given below: